 About Me

 I’m the founder of Stress Therapy Australia and a clinically registered therapist with a background in Psychological Science and a Master’s in Counselling and Psychotherapy.
-My frontline experience with teens and families impacted by complex trauma has shaped a deep understanding of what trauma-informed care truly means.
+My frontline experience with teens and families affected by complex trauma has shaped my approach to truly trauma-informed care.

-When needed, I collaborate closely with trusted practitioners to help ensure your support is well-rounded and aligned with your goals.
+Combining my clinical expertise with a collaborative approach, I work alongside trusted practitioners when needed to ensure your support is effective, comprehensive, and aligned with your goals.

 MY SPECIALTIES